RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 13 (27/10/2021)
-- Commit "Input Polling"
-    - Added a way for the engine to poll input from user
-    - Made Ember Key Codes and Mouse Codes (for now they are the same as the glfw key and mouse codes)
 - Commit "Release Version of Binaries"
     - The Release Version of the Binaries are now being commited